-In general, FCAW produces the greatest fume generation rate (for mild steel welding) and closely followed by SMAW.
+In general, FCAW produces the greatest FGR (for mild steel welding), followed closely by SMAW.
 However, when welding chromium-containing steel, Cr(VI) contained in the fumes generated from SMAW tends to be greater than Cr(VI) generated from FCAW.
-Alkali metals, such as sodium and potassium, stabilize Cr(VI) and are often SMAW electrode coatings and may also be present in FCAW flux (Fiore 40), which may explain why Cr(VI) concentrations from SMAW operations are often higher than Cr(VI) concentrations from FCAW.
-GMAW tends to have a moderate relative fume generation rate.
-GTAW and SAW are inherently low fume generating processes.
+Alkali metals, such as sodium and potassium, stabilize Cr(VI) and are often SMAW electrode coatings and also may be present in FCAW flux (Fiore, 2006), which may explain why Cr(VI) concentrations from SMAW operations are often higher than those from FCAW.
+GMAW tends to have a moderate relative FGR.
+GTAW and SAW are inherently low fume-generating processes.

-Other ancillary process (such as air arc gouging and plasma arc cutting) can also generate a significant amount of fumes due to the high electrical current and arc voltage associated with these processes.
-Potential exposures to not only the operator but also other personnel in the work area can be significant from such processes, especially in enclosed and confined spaces.
-Few research studies are available that examine potential Cr(VI) exposure associated with air arc gouging and plasma cutting operations.
+Other ancillary processes (such as air arc gouging and plasma arc cutting) can also generate a significant amount of fumes due to the high electrical current and arc voltage associated with them.
+Potential exposures to the operator and other personnel in the work area can be significant from such processes, especially in enclosed and confined spaces.
+Few research studies are available that examine potential Cr(VI) exposure associated with air arc gouging and plasma-cutting operations.